theberrigan/s3-deploy/README.md

 ### Optional parameters

 ```
---gzip [EXTENSIONS="xml,html,htm,js,css,ttf,otf,svg,txt"]
+--gzip [ETX,...]
 ```

-Specifying `--gzip` will gzip all files matching the file extensions before sending them to S3, and adds appropriate `Content-Encoding: gzip` metadata attribute on uploaded elements in S3, so that when they are opened in the browser, the browser knows to decompress them first before displaying.
-If extensions list is missing the default list is `xml,html,htm,js,css,ttf,otf,svg,txt`.
+Specifying `--gzip` will gzip all files before sending them to S3, and adds appropriate `Content-Encoding: gzip` metadata attribute on uploaded elements in S3, so that when they are opened in the browser, the browser knows to decompress them first before displaying.
+You can specify the list of file extensions to gzip, e.g. `--gzip xml,html,htm,js,css,ttf,otf,svg,txt`.

 ```
 --cache X